kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machinepool.md

 Cluster API will continue to temporarily support InfraMachinePool resource using `status.ready` field to report initialization completed.

-After compatibility with the deprecated v1beta1 contract will be removed, `status.ready` field in the InfraMachine resource will be ignored.
+After compatibility with the deprecated v1beta1 contract will be removed, `status.ready` field in the InfraMachinePool resource will be ignored.

 </aside>